Amaud Littorale – 20th February 1355

 The owner claimed that he had named the restaurant after the aroma, which he said was the smell of money, derived from the alcove’s most frequent patrons, the officers of the mint, located almost next door.

-On this day the smell of money was most appropriate, for the Cardinal wore robes of the finest cloth.
+On this day the smell of money was most appropriate; Cardinal Amaud Littorale, the Pope’s personal appointee for the suppression of the Cathar heresy, wore robes of the finest cloth.
 A heavy gold chain encircled his neck and an assortment of gold rings almost obscured his fingers.
 He paused, stretched out both his hands to admire the rings, and adjusted several of them to what he judged to be the correct orientation relative to each other.

 Philippe took a deep breath in preparation.
 ‘Am I supposed to enjoy this, Your Eminence?’